openrobotics/reps/rep.md

 *   **Rigid Body Hierarchy:** Assets should utilize Logical Nesting to represent kinematic chains (e.g., `Forearm` is a child of `UpperArm`).
 This preserves the Scene Graph for TF tree generation and ensures compatibility with parsers expecting URDF/SDF-like topologies (e.g., MuJoCo).
     *  Simulators that require flat hierarchies are responsible for flattening the graph at import time.
 The asset itself must remain logically nested.
 *   **Joint Placement:** While `UsdPhysicsJoint` prims rely on relational targeting (`body0` and `body1`) rather than hierarchy, asset authors should place the Joint prim as a sibling adjacent to the child link it connects, within the scope of the parent link.
 This ensures self-contained modularity.
-*   **Articulation Roots:** A composed simulation stage must contain at most one `PhysicsArticulationRootAPI` per connected kinematic tree.
+*   **Articulation Roots:** A composed simulation stage must contain at most one `UsdPhysicsArticulationRootAPI` per connected kinematic tree.
     *   Assets (e.g., a modular gripper) should be self-contained with an articulation root for standalone use.
     *   When composed into a larger kinematic tree, the composing stage should use the OpenUSD list-edit operation `delete apiSchemas = ["PhysicsArticulationRootAPI"]` to prune nested articulation roots.
 This prevents reduced-coordinate physics solvers from fracturing the robot.
 *   **Loop Closures:** Articulations must form a spanning tree.
 Joints introducing loop-closing constraints (e.g., parallel linkages) must use the newly introduced `RoboticsLoopClosureAPI` marker schema.